 Memento: Setting The Context

-Before I begin, let’s take a quick look at the layout of Memento’s plot.
+Before jumping in and explaining Memento, let’s take a quick look at the layout of Memento’s plot.
 One part of the story is in the forward direction.
 This is in black-and-white.
 The other part of the story is presented to us in the reverse direction.
 These parts are in colour.
 The climax of Memento is in the middle where the black-and-white meets the colour.

 Assume there are 9 scenes in the film as below: